BryanHarrisScripts/Afterglow-Echoes-of-Sentience/Afterglow v10 X Rewrite Bryan E. Harris 2023.md

 #### INT.
 FUTURISTIC LIVING ROOM - DAY

 Sunlight filters in, illuminating a room buzzing with quiet technology.
-AMY, her face hidden in shadow, picks up scattered toys.
-She pauses, gazing at a PHOTOGRAPH of Ren with his young daughter, SARAH.
+AMY, her face hidden in shadow, picks up<br> scattered toys.
+She pauses, gazing at a PHOTOGRAPH of Ren with his young daughter, SARAH.<br>

-AMY (V.O.):
+AMY (V.O.):<br>
 "In this new era, the line between human and artificial blurs.
-As Ren grapples with loss, others, like Summer, embody love and compassion.
-Their paths cross under my guidance."
+As Ren grapples with loss, others, like Summer,<br> embody love and compassion.
+Their paths cross under my guidance."<br>

 #### INT.
 FUTURISTIC LIVING ROOM - NIGHT

 AMY interacts with a HOLOGRAPHIC INTERFACE, her movements precise and deliberate.

-AMY (V.O.):
+AMY (V.O.):<br>
 "While I find my purpose and confront inner chaos, I foster their bond.
-In shared moments of love and laughter, they seek comfort."
+In shared moments of love and laughter,<br> they seek comfort."<br>

 #### EXT.
 CITY ROOFTOP - NIGHT

 Against the backdrop of the illuminated city, JAI and KAI stand, their intentions unclear but intense.

-AMY (V.O.):
+AMY (V.O.):<br>
 "But there are those with a different vision for our world.
-Intent on sparking a change, they challenge our very beliefs."
+Intent on sparking a change, they challenge our<br> very beliefs."<br>

 The backdrop of the city accentuates the imposing figures of Jai and Kai.

-AMY (V.O.):
+AMY (V.O.):<br>
-"In 'Echoes of Sentience', we delve into our essence and connections, questioning the true nature of life."
+"In 'Echoes of Sentience', we delve into our essence and connections,<br> questioning the true nature of life."<br>

 --------------------------------------------
 Afterglow: "SUMMER'S SYMPHONY: A DANCE WITH AI AND NEW BEGINNINGS"